Data-Struct-Proj/proj-files/src/proj/Final/README.md

 						    Result:

-We loaded a Image file (tr1.jpg)
+* We loaded a Image file (tr1.jpg)

-Size : 81.04 KiloBytes (Image) \n
+* Size : 81.04 KiloBytes (Image)
-Size of the encoded text file is: 649.27734375 KiloBytes (Ascii) \n Size of the Compressed text file is: 13.5074462890625 KiloBytes (Huffman Compression) \n
+* Size of the encoded text file is: 649.27734375 KiloBytes (Ascii)
+* Size of the Compressed text file is: 13.5074462890625 KiloBytes (Huffman Compression)

-After decompressing , we obtained the orginal image of the same size without any loss.
+* After decompressing , we obtained the orginal image of the same size without any loss.